reposense/RepoSense/docs/DeveloperGuide.md

 ### Verifying the setup
 1. Ensure that *Gradle* build without error.
 2. Run the tests to ensure they all pass.
-   1. On the project root directory, run the command `gradlew clean build functional` and ensure the build is successful.
-Note that the `clean build` and `functional` command may be required to be run separately.
+   1. On the project root directory, run the command `gradlew clean build` first, followed by `gradlew functional` and ensure that both builds are successful.

 ### Configuring the coding style
 This project follows [oss-generic coding standards](https://oss-generic.github.io/process/docs/CodingStandards.html). *IntelliJ’s* default style is mostly compliant with our *Java* coding convention but it uses a different import order from ours.
 To rectify,